Ashtanga Vinyasa Yoga: Poses, Asana, Benefits – A Complete Guide

 Ashtanga Vinyasa Advanced Series

-The third series of Ashtanga Yoga builds on the first two series, it is practiced with deeper awareness of the body and a proper energy flow.
+The third series of Ashtanga Yoga builds on the first two series, it is practiced with a deeper awareness of the body and a proper energy flow.
 This particular series focuses on sthira bhaga or ‘divine stability’ of the body and mind.
 Students experience transformational change while practicing the Ashtanga Vinyasa series.
 Their strength, flexibility, concentration, and energy with the practice increase, changing their persona and perception.
 This particular series focuses more on arm-balancing poses which require a lot of strength from the core.

 Why to Practice?